Yu Chang Player Props: Red Sox vs. Brewers

 Yu Chang At The Plate

-- Chang is batting .103 with two home runs and a walk.
+- Chang has two home runs and a walk while hitting .094.

-- In 13 games played this season, he has hit a homer in two of them.
+- In 14 games played this year, he has homered in two of them.

-- In two games this year, Chang has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Chang has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored in three games this season (23.1%), but has had no multi-run games.
+- He has scored in three games this year (21.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.